Dual Quaternion Based Contact Modeling for Fast and Smooth Collision Recovery of Quadrotors: Numerical Validation and Simulation

+We evaluate the performance of the DQ recovery framework of Sec. \ref{sec:recovery} against two comparison points. (i) The published UAV collision-recovery baselines \cite{MarkMuller,Patnaik2021}, that apply translational admittance only with regulated post-impact attitude. (ii) A "strong" non-DQ baseline constructed as the extension of the drone literature, combining the classical friction decoupled matrix reset Eq. (\ref{eq:reset-SSM}) with a 6-DOF admittance shift in $\mathbb{R}^3 \times SO(3)$.
+To our knowledge, no published UAV collision-recovery method uses 6-DOF admittance shift.
+We also build the Decoupled-DQ by applying the assumption Eq.~(\ref{eq:assumption}) that, per Proposition 1, is equivalent to the Strong Baseline and is verified here with Fig.~\ref{fig:mujocosimenergy}.\\ We perform computational analysis followed by an impulse contact model and MuJoCo simulations for the recovery control, \textcolor{black}.
+All simulations are performed {with a UAV of 1 kg, thrust to weight ratio (TWR) of TWR=$3$, arm length of $r_c=0.25$ m and a wall at $(x_w,y_w)=(1,0)$ m.}

-We begin by evaluating the computational advantages of the proposed DQ reset map.
-We define the computational cost function $C(\cdot)$ as the total floating-point operations (FLOPs) needed to generate the reset map, assigning unit weights to additions and multiplications \cite{Wang2014}.
-We compare three impulse determination strategies: the world-frame \textit{Inertial Formulation}, the body-frame \textit{Matrix Formulation (MF)}, and our \textit{DQ Formulation}.
-We find $C(\text{MF})=69$ and $C(\text{DQ})=52$, showing the DQ approach achieves a 25\% FLOP reduction over the matrix formulation.\\ C++ benchmarks (-O3) on a Raspberry Pi 5 (quad-core Arm Cortex-A76, 2.4 GHz) validated these gains, demonstrating a 24\% execution time reduction.
+\textbf{Computational Complexity Analysis.} We define the computational cost function $C(\cdot)$ as the total floating-point operations (FLOPs) needed to generate the reset map, assigning unit weights to additions and multiplications \cite{Wang2014}.
+We compare our approach against $SE(3)$ impulse determination strategies.
+The decoupled body-frame \textit{Matrix Formulation (MF)} requires explicit cross-products and matrix-vector multiplications, yielding $C(\text{MF})=69$.
+A combined \textit{PQ} formulation requires extrinsic cross-products and quaternion vector rotations to resolve impact coupling, resulting in $C(\text{PQ}) \approx 65$.
+Our \textit{DQ Formulation} bypasses these overheads, requiring $C(\text{DQ})=52$.
+This represents a 25\% FLOP reduction over the standard matrix baseline and avoids the non-linear overhead of Lie exponential mappings.\\ C++ benchmarks on a Raspberry Pi 5 validated these gains, demonstrating a 24\% execution time reduction.
 This latency drop expands the timing margin for concurrent autonomy threads on shared UAV hardware.
-Additionally, operating on 8-element DQ arrays rather than 12 element matrix-vector pairs maximizes cache coherency and reduces stack pressure, which is critical for Real-Time Operating System (RTOS) stability.
+Additionally, operating on 8-element DQ arrays rather than 12-element matrix-vector pairs maximizes cache coherency and reduces stack pressure, critical for Real-Time Operating System (RTOS) stability.